 The materials used by the brand are some of the most ecological there can be.
 Akaso likes to use Tencel, Modal and Viscose, all from the Austrian manufacturer Lenzing.
 This group is known for their ecological way of producing and guarantees to release as few chemicals as possible that have an impact on the environment.
 The sweaters are still made of ordinary cotton, but that will change by 2020.
 Akaso has chosen to work only with 100% organic cotton from then on.

 For its knitwear, Akaso chooses the best quality yarn: Alpaca and Pima cotton from Peru, baby mohair from South Africa, cashmere from Mongolia, Mako cotton from the Egyptian mountains, Belgian and French linen, Merino wool from Uruguay, South Africa, Australia and New Zealand.
-For this, the brand only works with an Italian supplier, because he supplies the best and most ethical wool.
+For this, the brand only works with different Italian suppliers, because they supply the best and most ethical wool.
 The use of a small amount of polyamide is applied to the garments in baby alpaca and merino wool.
 By adding this, you avoid stretching your piece and you can enjoy the quality for a longer period of time.

 And if that wasn't enough good news for the planet, Akaso goes one step further with their eco-packaging.
 Since 2018, the brand has had its clothing packed in Degralen, a biodegradable type of plastic.
 The shop's shoppers are made of FSC paper, which guarantees sustainable forestry, and when it rains, they provide a plastic cap made of corn to protect the bag.